cscart/docs/en/user_guide/payment_methods/authorizenet.rst

     *   **Login** — your AuthorizeNet login.
     *   **Transaction key** — transaction key that you can get on the AuthorizeNet web site.
     *   **Currency** — the currency in your AuthorizeNet account.
-If it does not match the base currency in your CS-Cart settings, please contact CS-Cart support team.
+It must match the primary currency of your store.
     *   **MD5 hash value** — MD5 hash value that you can get on the AuthorizeNet web site.
     *   **Test/Live mode** — set it to *Test* while testing the credit card processing through this payment gateway.
     *   **Transaction type** — select a transaction type.
 If you use the *Authorize only* type, AuthorizeNet.Aim only checks your credit card data and does not make any payments.
 If you use the *Authorize and capture* type, AuthorizeNet.Aim checks all information and makes a payment.
 So, for real payments you should use the second type of transaction.